-Wake windows, what is this is and why is it so important for your child?
+Wake windows, what are they and why are they so important for your child?

-Whether you are a go with the flow parent or like structure to your day, knowing your babies awake windows will benefit both you and them greatly and reduce the prospect of over tired and under tired creeping in which then can cause more issues with night time sleep and your child’s general mood for the rest of the day.
+Whether you are a go with the flow parent or like structure to your day, knowing your babies wake windows will benefit both you and them greatly and reduce the prospect of over tired and under tired creeping in which then can cause more issues with night time sleep, naps and your child’s general mood for the rest of the day.

+Newborn babies change quite rapidly with their wake windows in the 4th trimester.
 Every few weeks you may find your child can stay awake a little bit longer so let’s take a look here at the ages and stages but please bear in mind every child is different, your 5 month old may handle 1.5 hours of awake time but your friends can do 2 hours.
-Usually as they get older the awake window at the end of the days gets longer mostly due to the fact naps start to drop from the late afternoon.
+Usually as they get older the awake window at the end of the days gets longer mostly due to the fact naps start to drop starting from the late afternoon.

 0-8 weeks: 45 - 75 mins